 Bleeding risk (as above)

-Patients with poor quality of life and/or short life expectancy (age/dementia/malignancy etc) may not gain any prognostic benefit from the procedure and should be managed medically.
+Other significant co-morbidities: patients with poor quality of life and/or short life expectancy (age/dementia/malignancy) may not gain any prognostic benefit from the procedure and should be managed medically.

 Stable (or ‘exertional’) angina is defined as: